j1nxie/catgirl/README.md

 to set up your environment to develop this theme, run `bundle install`.

-your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`. this starts a Jekyll server using your theme. add pages, documents, data, etc. like normal to test your theme's contents. as you make modifications to your
+your theme is setup just like a normal Jekyll site! to test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`. this starts a Jekyll server using your theme. add pages, documents, data, etc. like normal to test your theme's contents. as you make modifications to your